Siphon880gh/devbrain/Enterprise - Code Standards, Compliance, Security/Compliance (Shortcut)/_Compliance have been moved to business notes.md

 Compliance is more about a business following standards to get the seal of approval to do business and/or to mitigate legal issues.
-As such, I've moved the notes to my business notes at https://wengindustries.com/app/bizbrain/ under the folder `Compliance`.
+As such, I've moved the notes to my business notes at https://wengindustries.com/app/bizbrain/ under the folder `Legal... -> Compliance`.